mrcabo/code-challenge-2020/make_dataset/Readme.md

 # Create and save train/test datasets

-This script will download the data and place it on local disk.
+This script will preprocess the data and split it into train and test sets.
+Then it will save those sets to disk.